PawelGradek/Projects/ArtificialIntelligence/GeneticAlgorithms/Readme.md

 Libraries: random, matplotlib

 ## Setup
-To run this project, run the files: MutationsAndCrosses.py
+To run this project, run the file: MutationsAndCrosses.py

 ## Information about author
 Author: Paweł Gradek,